 Day 5: Sitka: Where The Russians Sold Us Alaska

-Since we started this Holland-America Alaska cruise to visit Juneau, the current capital, we loved visiting Sitka, the old capital (from 1867 to 1906).
+Since we started this Holland-America Alaska cruise to visit Juneau, the current capital, we loved discovering that Sitka used to be the state capital from 1867 to 1906.

 City of Sitka Sewer.